MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-03-webslate-2.md

     ![A screenshot of a computer Description ](../../../media/mesh-201/042-station-one-one-with-default-homepage.png)

 1. Click the **Load 1** button.
 The WebSlate loads and displays a page with the title "Wind Energy Across the World".
-Note that the WebSlate is interactive--you can click an empty space in the scroll bar to move the slider to that position and change the view of the page.
+Note that the WebSlate is interactive--you can click the arrows above and below the scroll bar or an empty space in the scroll bar to move the slider and change the view of the page.
 (You can't drag the slider itself.)

     ![A screenshot of a computer Description ](../../../media/mesh-201/043-station-one-one-with-html-asset-loaded.png)